lsst-sqre/gafaelfawr/docs/dev/development.rst

 You will need to have `Node.js <https://nodejs.org/en/>`__ and npm installed.
 The easiest way to do this is generally to use `nvm <https://github.com/nvm-sh/nvm>`__.
-Gafaelfawr provides an ``.nvmrc`` file that sets the version of Node.js to what is currently used to build the UI in GitHub Actions for the official Docker image.
+Gafaelfawr provides an :file:`.nvmrc` file that sets the version of Node.js to what is currently used to build the UI in GitHub Actions for the official Docker image.

 .. _dev-run-tests: